Expressions of interest for the SKA Fellowships Programme are temporarily on hold.

-Expressions of interest for 2022 are on hold
+Expressions of interest are on hold

 The program provides opportunities for individuals, and the organisations they represent, to contribute directly to the development of the SKA.